 Enron Compression Services Company, a Delaware corporation (“Assignor”) and ECS Compression Company, L.L.C., a Delaware limited liability company (“Assignee”) in consideration of the mutual covenants and agreements contained herein, the receipt and sufficiency of which consideration are hereby acknowledged, enter into this Assignment and Contribution Agreement (this "Assignment") effective as of March 30, 2000 (the "Effective Date"), and hereby agree as follows:

 (1) CONTRIBUTION OF ASSETS.
-Assignor, holder of certain rights, title, interest, and claim to that certain electric motor driver and appurtenant equipment located at Transwestern Pipeline Company's Gallup Compressor Station in New Mexico, which is more specifically described on Exhibit "A", attached hereto (the "Electric Motor Driver"), does hereby contribute, grant, assign, transfer, and deliver unto Assignee all of Assignor's right, title, interest, and claim to the Electric Motor Driver and all of Assignor's right, title, interest, and claim to any contractual rights related thereto including, without limitation, all equipment manufacturers warranties, either oral or written, and all warranties under the Uniform Commercial Code, as a contribution to capital by Assignor to Assignee.
+Assignor, holder of certain rights, title, interest, and claim to that certain electric motor driver and appurtenant equipment located at Transwestern Pipeline Company's ("TW") Gallup Compressor Station in New Mexico, which is more specifically described on Exhibit "A", attached hereto (the "Electric Motor Driver"), does hereby contribute, grant, assign, transfer, and deliver unto Assignee all of Assignor's right, title, interest, and claim to the Electric Motor Driver and all of Assignor's right, title, interest, and claim to any contractual rights related thereto including, without limitation, all equipment manufacturers warranties, either oral or written, and all warranties under the Uniform Commercial Code, as a contribution to capital by Assignor to Assignee.

 (2) ASSIGNMENT OF CONTRACTS.
 Assignor, the legal and equitable owner and holder of title to those certain contracts described on Exhibit "B", attached hereto, as the same have been amended and supplemented from time to time (the “Contracts”), does hereby transfer and assign unto Assignee the Contracts and all rights and obligations of Assignor thereunder.
-Notwithstanding the anything to the contrary contained in this Assignment, all rights and obligations under the terms and conditions of that certain Engineering, Procurement, and Construction Agreement between Enron Engineering & Construction Company ("EE&CC") and Assignor dated March 23, 2000 (the "Construction Agreement") concerning the electric tap and transmission line from Continental Divide Electric Cooperative, Inc. to the high side of the electrical substation as described in Section 4 of the Construction Agreement, shall remain with Assignor.
+Notwithstanding the anything to the contrary contained in this Assignment, (i) all rights and obligations under the terms and conditions of that certain Engineering, Procurement, and Construction Agreement between Enron Engineering & Construction Company ("EE&CC") and Assignor dated March 23, 2000 (the "Construction Agreement") concerning the electric tap and transmission line from Continental Divide Electric Cooperative, Inc. to the high side of the electrical substation as described in Section 4 of the Construction Agreement, (ii) all obligations under Section 9 of the Construction Agreement, and (iii) all obligations under Article 6 of that certain Compression Services Agreement between Assignor and TW dated October 18, 1999, shall remain with Assignor.

 (3) ELECTRIC MOTOR DRIVER DOCUMENTATION.
 Assignor assigns to Assignee all books, files, records and reports pertaining to the Electric Motor Driver, including but not limited to, all construction and testing records, equipment specifications and operating manuals and inspection reports, and reports and filings.
 Assignor may retain a copy of all such documentation.